Taking Residents’ Voices Seriously in an Assisted Living Facility

 If you are looking for assisted living services in Tulsa, OK, for yourself or a loved one, you should know that not all long-term care facilities guarantee the same level of independence.

-Before making any commitments, it’s essential to ask what measures a community is taking to create an environment that not only protects and nurtures seniors but also allows them to have a say in their daily lives.
+In making any commitments, it’s essential to ask what measures a community is taking to create an environment that protects and nurtures seniors and allows them to have a say in their daily lives.

 Under the Nursing Home Reform Act, seniors living in covered facilities have the right to comprehensive information about their care plans, including services, costs, rules, and any changes.

-Residents also have the right to participate in their care management, including by reviewing their medical records and refusing treatment or medication.
+Residents also have the right to participate in their care management by reviewing their medical records and refusing treatment or medication.

 Before moving into a nursing home or an assisted living facility, you or your senior family member should complete a needs assessment to determine the appropriate levels of care during the stay.